 svnserve Wed Feb 27 15:42:36 2019 228-20:54:53 root

-Note: Using the above command you can find the start date of the executable command and it’s overall uptime time.
-In the above example, you can see, the “svnserve” service was started on 27th Feb 2019 at 15:42:36 and the uptime of this service has been running almost 228 days, 20 hours,54 minutes and 53 seconds.
-The details of the above arguments as follows:
+Note: Using the above command you can find the start date of the executable command and its overall uptime.
+In the above example, you can see, the "svnserve" service started on 27th Feb 2019 at 15:42:36 and the uptime of this service has been running almost 228 days, 20 hours,54 minutes and 53 seconds.
+The details of the above arguments are as follows:

-13. How to list the top 10 CPU consuming processes?
+13. How to list the top 10 CPU consumption processes?

-Note: The above command will display the list of top 10 CPU consuming processes.
+Note: The above command will display a list of the top 10 CPU consumption processes.

 14. How to list the top 10 memory consuming processes?

-Note: The above command will display the list of top 10 Memory consuming processes.
+Note: The above command will display a list of the top 10 memory consuming processes.

-15. How to kill the high CPU/Mem or unused programs/applications consuming processes in Linux?
+15. How to kill high CPU/Mem or unused programs/applications consuming processes in Linux?

 # ps aux | grep firefox OR # ps -ef | grep firefox